Shados/personal-archiver-steam/notes.md

 - [ ] I could potentially make the pg connectivity more robust, and handle re-connection automatically.
 OTOH, this has fairly limited benefits over just relying on an external service manager to restart it.
+- [ ] Startup flag to opt-in to fetching the limited amount of history that Steam keeps for each channel, and upserting that into the DB